Surf rock, space pop, and all things Spotify

 The "What's new" section of Spotify isn't doing it for me.
 It offers very little considering how open I am to them, tracking my listening habits.
 I expect more by now.

 Looking for New

-Both stations are brilliant at curating music and celebrating songs through story but I do have to wonder how hard is it to run a niche webcaster.
+Both stations are brilliant at curating music and celebrating songs through the story, but I do have to wonder how hard it is to run a niche webcaster.
 I mean, I love Fred Karlin's score "Up the down staircase" but I wonder how many listeners do you need to make the webcast worthwhile.

 Other Sites Worth Visiting

 Here are a few site's I've been using to discover music:

 - Share My Playlist

 I love reading about music law and how policy impacts culture.